-How to - Handle High Risk Work
+How to Address High Risk Work

-How to Handle?
+How to identify high-risk work.

-Assign more than one reviewer to review the branch -
+Assign more than one reviewer to review the branch

-Assign a Team Leader or a senior developer to review the branch -
+Assign a Team Leader or a senior developer to review the branch

 Increase test coverage of unit tests and integration tests

-Breakdown the task to smaller subtasks
+Breakdown the task into smaller subtasks